 In the example where 300 bars are preloaded, the BarIndex of the first bar after the start of the trading system is equal to 300.
-On the other hand, if 0 bars are preloaded, the BarIndex of the first bar after the start of the strategy would be equal to zero.
+On the other hand, if 1 bar is preloaded, the BarIndex of the first bar after the start of the strategy would be equal to 1.

-Warning: a variable assignment preceded by "ONCE" will be executed only once at the first reading of this line of code (including on the history loaded with "preloadbars")
+Warning: a variable assignment preceded by "ONCE" will be executed only once at the first reading of this line of code (including on the history loaded with "PRELOADBARS")

-In the example below, the strategy will not place any order (because tmp is at 1 during the preloadbars, and no order can be placed during this period).
+In the example below, the strategy will not place any order (because tmp variable is at 1 during the PRELOADBARS, and no order can be placed during this period).